CTSRD-CHERI/cheri-exercises/README.md

 # Adversarial CHERI Exercises and Missions

-Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), Jessica Clarke (University of Cambridge) and John Baldwin (Ararat River Consulting).
+Robert N. M. Watson (University of Cambridge),
+Brooks Davis (SRI International),
+Nathaniel Wesley Filardo (Microsoft Research),
+Jessica Clarke (University of Cambridge) and
+John Baldwin (Ararat River Consulting).

 This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the